Irish Water Spaniels, are thought to have originated from water dogs

 Coat grooming consists of methodically brushing and combing in layers.
 A slicker brush with long bent pins and long-tooth buttercomb are your best tools for the job.
 Do this a couple of times a week to keep matts and tangles under control and have the groomer, or yourself, trim the coat every 2 to 3 months to keep its shape.

-Grooming also involes taking a look inside the ears for any adverse signs and giving them a cleaning if necessary.
-Regular nail clipping is a must (if you hear them clicking on the floor - it's past time!)as well as cleaning the teeth daily, to avoid lots of serious problems.
+Grooming also involves taking a look inside the ears for any adverse signs and giving them a cleaning if necessary.
+Regular nail clipping is a must (if you hear them clicking on the floor - it's past time!) as well as cleaning the teeth daily, to avoid lots of serious problems.

-Dogs with droopy ears, such as most spaniels, do tend to be more susceptible to ear infections.
+Dogs with droopy ears, such as seen in most spaniels, do tend to be more susceptible to ear infections.